ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 #### Single-device update

 Mbed CLI provides a subcommand, `mbed dm update device`, for development with a device and for testing purposes.
-After following the steps in Project Setup, perform firmware updates on a single-device by:
+After following the steps in Project Setup, perform firmware updates on a single-device by running:

 ```
 $ mbed compile